lone-lobo/yocket_assignment/README.md

  7. check if we are on proper page before moving to next
  8. handle zero result output , for random inputs if no matching university found

+### Enhancements
+ 1. signup / login into yocket using appium mobile automation for wide results